astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: str*,
    *default: 'gaussian'*,
    DM influence function model.
-Not used in tiptop but used in the psf reconstruction.
+Not used in TIPTOP but used in the psf reconstruction.
 What are the other possible one?

 .. option:: InfCoupling